Invoke AWS Lambda functions

 Choose Add Lambda Function.
 Confirm that the ARN of the function is added under Lambda Functions.

-Invoke a Lambda Function from a Contact Flow
+Invoke a Lambda function from a flow

 -

-Open or create a contact flow.
+Open or create a flow.

 -